DaraghK93/stockApp/sprintRetrospective/week9.md

 ## **Actions - Things we will be doing:**
-- Scrum master role changeout - Bearach out, Daragh in.
+- Scrum master role changeout - Bearach out, Joey in.
 - Prune PRs, lots of open PRs up at the minute - Everyone